SAP-samples/cap-cds-hands-on/exercises/03/README.md

 5 directories, 7 files
 ```

-The simple OData service we have so far is in a single file `services.cds` at
+The simple OData service we have so far is the result of definitions in a
-the project root level, and based upon a few declarative lines:
+single file `services.cds` at the project root level, and based upon a few
+declarative lines:

 ```cds
 service Simple {